 Modular motorcycle helmets are a hybrid between the open face helmets and the full face helmets.
 They are designed to provide safety to the rider by protecting the rider’s head in case of an impact and prevent or reduce head injuries.
-Some modular helmets, however, provide extra conveniences such as intercom, Bluetooth, face shield, ear protection and ventilation among many others.
+Some modular motorcycle helmets, however, provide extra conveniences such as intercom, Bluetooth, face shield, ear protection and ventilation among many others.

 Although unheard of a couple of years ago, modular motorcycle helmets are very popular these days and are used by nearly all types of motorcycle riders.
 Using modular helmets for safety provides several benefits to the rider.
 However, they also have a few drawbacks:

 - When closed, modular helmets will offer the same weather protection just like full face helmets ensuring that rain, snow, wind, and dust are kept of the riders face and eyes.
 These will, therefore, mean that whatever weather conditions out there, you will still be able to enjoy riding your motorcycle.